How long does it take to get rid of pantry moths?

 2. What was the temperature in which they were living?

 Pantry moth larvae eat a wide variety of foods (though not clothing) and can survive on very small amounts.
-An inadequate food source, though, will lengthen their developmental cycle, potentially keeping them in the larvae stage for up to 210 days.
-If the food source, such as a plastic bag of pasta or a cardboard box of cereal, is in abundance, they will quickly munch their way through their larva cycle.
+An inadequate food source will lengthen their developmental cycle, potentially keeping them in the larvae stage for up to 210 days.
+If the food source—such as a plastic bag of pasta or a cardboard box of cereal—is in abundance, the larvae will quickly munch their way through their (larvae) cycle.
 Being that they only grow to be 12 millimeters long (which is 6 quarters and 1 nickel stacked up on its side) and are quite thin, their dietary needs are small.

 How long does it really take to get rid of pantry moths?